jfrez/allmanssky/README.md

 # Procedural Space Explorer

 This project is a small browser game written in pure JavaScript.
-It draws an endless galaxy and generates textures for every planet, ship and the starry background on the fly.
-Use the arrow keys or WASD to fire your thrusters.
-Movement has inertia, so you'll drift through space unless you counter-thrust.
+It now uses WebGL to render a simple **3D** galaxy using the `three.js` library loaded from a CDN.
+Fly with **W/A/S/D** to move, **R/F** to ascend or descend and use the arrow keys to rotate.
+A procedurally generated starfield surrounds you so the universe feels endless.
 Enemy ships appear very rarely (roughly one every five minutes) and will fire at you.
 Press **Space** or click the mouse to shoot back.
 Each planet and enemy uses a unique procedurally created texture.
 A radar is always visible in the